ratwolfzero/hopalong_python/README.md

 Key optimizations include:

+- Two -pass aproach with straight forward loops with direct ieration

-Avoiding NumPy vectorization* and parallel iteration with Python’s zip in favor of direct iteration.
+- Avoiding NumPy vectorization and parallel iteration with Python’s zip in favor of direct iteration.

-Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration dependencies.
+- Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration   dependencies.

-*In terms of the basic approach, a two-pass method is preferable to array caching of the trajectory points because it ensures accurate and consistent scaling across the entire dataset while consuming little memory.
-This approach is particularly beneficial in large-scale computations where memory efficiency and stability are critical.
-By separating the extents computation from the image mapping, the two-pass method provides reliable and scalable performance without risking the memory overflow or performance degradation (swap RAM-->SSD) that can occur with caching methods.
-The performance loss in small-scale computations is marginal because point arrays increase system utilization and time.
+A two-pass method is preferable to array caching of trajectory points because it ensures accurate and consistent scaling across the dataset while using minimal memory.
+This approach is especially beneficial for large-scale computations, where memory efficiency and stability are critical.
+By separating the extents computation from image mapping, the two-pass method offers reliable, scalable performance without the risk of memory overflow or performance degradation.
+In small-scale computations, any performance loss is marginal, as point arrays increase system utilization and processing time.

 Dummy calls are made to JIT-compiled functions.
 This step ensures that the function is pre-compiled by the JIT compiler before it's called by the interpreter, eliminating the initial compilation overhead while executing the code.